 IV.
-Petitioners' Requested Relief Would Harm Public Health.
+Petitioner's Requested Relief Would Be Contrary to the TCA and Harm Public Health.

-Petitioners demand that, if the Court vacates the MDO but determines that FDA acted within its statutory authority, "the Court should go one step further" and enjoin FDA from taking adverse action against Petitioners' PMTA while Petitioners conduct the studies necessary to secure approval.
-Petrs' Br.
-51-55.
-The Court should reject this argument because such relief, if granted, would be profoundly contrary to public health.
+Petitioner demands that, if the Court vacates the MDO but determines that FDA acted within its statutory authority, "the Court should go one step further" and enjoin FDA from taking adverse action against Petitioner's PMTA while Petitioner conducts the studies necessary to secure approval.
+Petr's Br.
+52-56.
+The Court should reject this argument because such relief, if granted, would be contrary to the TCA and profoundly harmful to public health.

-As discussed, supra Section I.A., Petitioners' flavored products are highly attractive to youth; and Petitioners have not offered evidence sufficient to show that their products provide a countervailing public health benefit to justify allowing their continued marketing.
+As discussed supra Section I.A., Petitioner's flavored products are highly attractive to youth, and Petitioner has not offered evidence sufficient to show that its products provide a countervailing public health benefit to justify allowing their continued marketing.
 Under the TCA, manufacturers may only market their tobacco products if they have first demonstrated that their products are appropriate for the protection of the public health; they have no inherent right to market their products without having met that standard.
 See 21 U.S.C. § 387j(c)(2)(A).
-Indeed, because they have no marketing order, Petitioners' products have been on the market only through the enforcement forbearance of the FDA.
+Indeed, because they have no marketing order, Petitioner's products have been on the market only through the enforcement forbearance of FDA.
 See generally, Am.
 Academy of Pediatrics v.
 FDA, 379 F. Supp.
 3d 461, 468, 493 (D. Md.
 2019) (noting that ecigarette manufacturers have enjoyed "a holiday from meeting the obligations of the law").
-Should the Court vacate the MDO, but recognize FDA's authority to require the kinds of studies necessary to show a benefit to adult smokers, any further relief to Petitioners allowing them to keep their products on the market while they conduct the required studies would effectively place the burden of Petitioners' continuing failure to meet the public health standard on the young people who have already suffered so seriously at the hands of flavored e-cigarette manufacturers, rather than on the companies that have enjoyed the benefit of a years-long regulatory "holiday."

-If granted, Petitioners' requested relief would have profoundly negative public health consequences and should be denied by this Court.
+Should the Court vacate the MDO, but recognize FDA's authority to require the kinds of studies necessary to show a benefit to adult smokers, any further relief to Petitioner allowing it to keep its products on the market while it conducts the required studies would turn the TCA on its head by allowing Petitioner to market its products despite having failed to satisfy the statutory public health standard, a showing the TCA requires applicants to demonstrate before marketing a tobacco product.
+21 U.S.C. § 387j(c)(2)(A).
+Further relief would also effectively place the burden of Petitioner's continuing failure to meet the public health standard on the young people who have already suffered so seriously at the hands of flavored ecigarette manufacturers, rather than on the companies that have enjoyed the benefit of a years-long regulatory "holiday."
+If granted, Petitioner's requested relief would run counter to the TCA and have profoundly negative public health consequences.